 - Registered fungicides differ sharply in their efficacy against anthracnose.
 Fungicide efficacy testing results have been posted to the NDSU Carrington Research Extension Center website (click on "Plant Pathology"); as you select fungicides, we recommend that you assess the performance of fungicides across multiple trials and multiple locations.
 Cautionary note: Fungicide performance can differ in response to the diseases present, levels of disease and crop growth stage when products are applied, environmental conditions, plant architecture, and susceptibility to disease of the lentil variety planted, and other factors.
 Selecting products that consistently perform well is critical. - Summary of key fungicide efficacy testing results: - Headline at 6 fl oz/ac (pyraclostrobin) and Priaxor at 4 or 6 fl oz/ac (pyraclostrobin + fluxapyroxad) are highly effective.
 The activity of Priaxor appears to be derived entirely from the pyraclostrobin active ingredient; fluxapyroxad applied alone shows little efficacy. - Bravo WS at 1.5 pt/ac and generics (chlorothalonil) are effective when applied as a preventative application when (1) the canopy is open and (2) disease is at trace levels.
-This application timing generally corresponds to either the 8- to 12-node stage or early bloom.
+This application timing generally corresponds to early bloom.
 Bravo WS and generics are contact fungicides with no systemic activity, and obtaining good coverage is critical for maximizing their efficacy.
-They are not expected to perform as well in applications made after canopy closure. - Proline at 5 fl oz/ac (prothioconazole) and Quadris at 6.2 fl oz/ac (azoxystrobin) are less effective than Headline under conditions of high disease pressure. - Endura at 6 oz/ac (boscalid) and Vertisan at 20 fl oz/ac (penthiopyrad) show little efficacy against anthracnose on lentils.
+They are not expected to perform as well in applications made after canopy closure. - ProPulse at 8 fl oz/ac (prothioconazole + fluopyram), Proline at 5 fl oz/ac (prothioconazole), Aproach at 12 fl oz/ac (picoxystrobin), and Quadris at 6.2 fl oz/ac (azoxystrobin) are less effective than Headline at 6 fl oz/ac (pyraclostrobin) under conditions of high disease pressure. - Endura at 6 oz/ac (boscalid) and Vertisan at 20 fl oz/ac (penthiopyrad) show little efficacy against anthracnose on lentils.
 This summary is based on a modest number of field trials and should be treated cautiously.
 The summary is provided for educational purposes and is not an endorsement of any specific products. - Fungicide resistance management: Anthracnose is high-risk for the development of fungicide resistance; when using fungicides to manage anthracnose, fungicides should be rotated between FRAC groups.
 We are currently making a concerted effort to identify and register additional fungicides from other FRAC groups that can be rotated with Headline without sacrificing disease control.